 It is also important to note that some of the best snorkeling sites of St. Lucia are only accessible by boat.
 These include the and the .
 Many sail boat charters will make stops for snorkeling, but if you want an option that focuses on the sport you'll find that many dive centers and a few local tour guides offer these specialized tours.

-If you're ready to see what's below the surface you might want to visit Anse Chastanet.
+If you'd like to experience what's down below you should consider a visit to Anse Chastanet.
 Considered to be one of the top snorkeling sites on the island, the reef here ranges from depths of five to 25 feet for snorkelers, then plateaus and continues as low as 140 feet for divers.
 In addition to the healthy reef, sponges, and sea fans, there are 150 or more different species of sea creatures including creole wrasse, sea horses, sergeant majors, eels, blue tangs, peacock flounders, turtles, octopus, needlefish, and much more.
-This snorkeling site is located in the western part of St. Lucia.
+This snorkeling site is found within the western part of St. Lucia.

-Jalouise is another option.
+Jalouise is another place you might enjoy.
 Perhaps the most popular snorkeling site on the whole of the island, its unique location creates a dramatic underwater landscape that forms a crescent and is home to several varieties of coral and dozens of schools of fish.

 A third location to consider is Reduit Beach.
 Although you have to be on the lookout for surfers and boaters, this beach is a great site for snorkeling thanks to its diverse array of marine life.

-A fourth location where you can go snorkeling is Anse Couchon.
+A fourth place to go snorkeling is Anse Couchon.
 Locals favor this snorkeling site.
 Despite being a small area, the marine life that lives here is dense and active.
-If you're interested, you'll find this site found in Ti Kaye, in the western part of St. Lucia.
+If you're interested, you'll find this site found within Ti Kaye, in the western part of St. Lucia.

-Some key information about 8 of the best locations where you can experience snorkeling in this area are listed directly below.
+The following table provides you with more information about 8 of the most popular places where you can enjoy snorkeling in this area.

 |Anse Chastanet||1.4 mi.
 West-Northwest of Central downtown Soufriere||Saint Lucia|